surma/surma.dev/content/things/actormodel.md

 ## The Actor Mindset

 Right.
 Let’s get back to the Web: I think there’s a lot Web developers can learn from the years of experience that Erlang (and now Elixir, Scala and Pony) developers have.
-It’s probably not feasible to go full Erlang on the web just yet and try to spawn thousands of actors at a time.
-At the time of writing creating a WebWorker is still quite expensive.
+It’s probably not a good idea to go full Erlang on the web and try to spawn thousands of actor workers (something that is normal in Erlang).
 However, the architectural patterns that have evolved over time in the Erlang-esque ecosystem might help us structure our web apps, separate concerns and write more maintainable and potentially scalable code.

-Once I had adopted the mindset of an actor model driven environment, I became a bit more skeptical about two recent proposal in Web development:
+Once I had gotten more comfortable with the mindset of an actor model driven environment, I became a bit more skeptical about two recent proposal in Web development:

 ### DOM-in-Worker